tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1c.png)

 This shows the number of network requests uBlock blocked on the current page.
 Also, less useful (but people like this kind of thing), the number of network requests uBlock blocked since you installed it.
+The percentage figure tells you how many requests were blocked out of all the requests made.

 Click the _eye-dropper_ icon to enter [element picker mode](https://github.com/gorhill/uBlock/wiki/Element-picker), which allows you to create a filter by interactively picking an element on a page, thus permanently removing it from the page.